cms-govner/CombineHarvester/README.md

 ## Make the Datacard

-The main script is named "TopEFT_DatacardMaker.py".
+The main script is named "DatacardMaker.py".
 This creates a datacard from our ROOT trees.
 To run it:

     cd CombineHarvester/TopEFT/test
-    python ../scripts/TopEFT_DatacardMaker.py
+    python ../python/DatacardMaker.py

 The resulting datacard will be created in the current directory (.../test/) and named "EFT_MultiDim_Datacard.txt"

 ## Using asimov or fake data

-By default, this datacard sets the observation to be fake data for 16 EFT operators set to 1.0.
-To use fewer operators in the fake data, swap L32-33 of Process_Input.py.
-To use SM asimov data instead, add 0 as an argument to the TopEFT_DatacardMaker.py call.
+By default, this script sets the observation to the SM expectation.
+If DatacardMarker is given an argument of 1/True, the obeservation will instead be fake data for 16 EFT operators set to 1.0.
+To use a different WC point, use the function "setReweightPoint".

 ## Do some fits